 Not every layer deserves the same approach.
 Here's how we think about the build-vs-buy decision for each one:

-The Modular Advantage
+The Modular Advantage in a Volatile Market

 Each piece works independently.
-Together, they give you a stack that's built for the reality of running a GLP-1 program.
-Not the pitch deck version, but the version where pharmacy supply chains hiccup, provider networks update their APIs, and patients expect Amazon-level tracking on a $350 monthly subscription.
+Together, they give you a stack that's built for the actual reality of running a GLP-1 program: not the pitch deck version, but the version where pharmacy supply chains get disrupted, FDA enforcement actions arrive with 90-day compliance deadlines, and patients expect Amazon-level tracking on a $350 monthly subscription.

 Where to Start